Balmaclellan: History

 Celtic relics have been found in the area, including a finely decorated mirror and crescent of the Bronze Age that is now in the National Museum of Scotland.
 The parish of Balmaclellan appears to have had an earlier British name, Treuercarcou, which appears in a thirteenth-century record of ecclesiastical taxes.
-The treu- part of this name is clearly the old northern British equivalent of modern Welsh tref, 'farmstead, dwelling', indicating an early settlement when this P-Celtic language was still spoken in the area.
+The treu- part of this name is clearly the old northern British equivalent of modern Welsh tref, 'farmstead, dwelling', and car- is likely derived from caer meaning 'hill-fort', indicating an early settlement when this P-Celtic language was still spoken in the area.

 The upper village has a 12th-century motte: the "Bal" of Balmaclellan.
 Barscobe Castle is just over a mile to the northeast, built in 1648 by William Maclellan, a fine example of the last phase of tower house building in Scotland.

-Balmaclellan Parish Church was built in 1753 and added to in 1833 by local architect William McCandlish.
+Balmaclellan Parish Church was built in 1753, rebuilt in 1772 and added to in 1833 by local architect William McCandlish.

 Balmaclellan was once a centre of the Covenanter religious movement.
 The village has a statue to Robert Paterson, Sir Walter Scott's 'Old Mortality'.
 His wife Elizabeth Gray established a school in the village, which can still be seen.
 She died in 1785 and is buried in the churchyard.
 Amongst other gravestones is that of another Covenanter, Robert Grierson, who was killed for his faith in 1685 (not to be confused with Sir Robert Grierson of Lag, notorious persecutor of the Galloway Covenanters).

 The churchyard also contains what is probably the earliest civic war memorial in Scotland.
 It commemorates five men from Balmaclellan who died in the Crimean War.